 About the writer

 Claire Dangalan is a Filipina freelance feature writer (a.k.a.
-Lovely Claire Cachuela) based in Dubai.
+Lovely Claire Cachuela) based in Dubai, and Ananke’s Features Editor.
 She is a consummate lover of the arts, especially literature.
 She taught Cultural Anthropology, Sociology, Humanities and Literature back in the Philippines.
 Her interests, aside from writing, include the environment, health and fitness, culinary arts, social issues, studies on world view, and “unprofessional photography.”

 To connect or read more from Claire: